maksymx/M101P/chapter-4/chapter-4.md

 db.sentences.find({$text: {$search: dog tree obsidian}}, {score: {$meta: 'textScore'}}).sort({score:{$meta: 'textScore'}});
 ```
 * textScore: internally computed while runing through the text search
+* only one text index per collection (hence no need to specify which field to search)

 ##### Efficiency of Index Use
 * goal of designing/using indexes: efficient read/write operation